rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 (alias) _<Office.AsyncContextOptions>(): Office.AsyncContextOptions
 ```

-So that was kinda useless and it just repeated the information I gave it.
+(that was kinda useless and it just repeated the information I gave to TS).

 Sadly, the ` _<T>(): T` is also not universally useful, e.g. this will not compile: